tcp-nanqinlang/general/readme.md

 for `Debian`, it's already a stable version cuz long-time maintenance：

 ### fool
-it's a version for users with less knowledges
+it's a version for users with less relative knowledge
 ```bash
 # Debian 7+
 # 32 or 64 bit